UNSW-ZZSC9020/GitHub/README.md

 # Git and GitHub

 This document is a brief introduction to some of the main git commands and the GitHub repository.
 This course will use GitHub as the primary repository for data and source code to support remote and distributed development.
-We will also use GitHub as a reference point, in which the groups will list all the project management, communication and development tools that they will use during the course.
 Each group will have its repository, and the course lectures will be part of the repository team.
 This setup will allow the lecturers to follow the project development and assist the groups with potential issues.

 ## Objectives

-* Setup a private GitHub repository and configure it to be shared among the team members and course lecturers.
+* Set up a GitHub repository and configure it to be shared among the team members and course lecturers.
 * Understand how a GitHub repository works and how to organise the course code, data and documentation using this tool
-* Learn how to use git and GitHub main commands using the command line interface.
+* Learn how to use git and GitHub main commands using the command-line interface.
+* Clone the course project repository and access the project data.

+## Before We Start

+If you are already familiar with GitHub, you can skip reading this document, clone the [course repository](https://github.com/UNSW-ZZSC9020/project) and start working.
+If you plan to work with Python, an alternative is to use [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb).
+We create a [notebook](https://github.com/UNSW-ZZSC9020/project/blob/main/src/GoogleColab.ipynb) that shows how you can clone the project repository directly from Google Colab.

 ## GitHub Account

 GitHub is a version control platform (like Bitbucket or GitLab) that uses git.
 It is an excellent way for developers to collaborate.
 During this course, the use of GitHub with a private repository is compulsory.
-GitHub will be the primary resource for code collaboration between the team members as well as the course lecturers.
+GitHub will be the primary resource for code collaboration between the team members and the course lecturers.
 If you do not have a GitHub account associated with your UNSW institutional email, you will have to create an account before starting.

 1. If you DON’T have a GitHub account, [join here](https://github.com/) using your institutional email.
-The student email (zID@student.unsw.edu.au) wil be necessary to join [GitHub Education](https://education.github.com/) later.
+The student email (zID@student.unsw.edu.au) will be necessary to join [GitHub Education](https://education.github.com/) later.
-2. If you have a GitHub account but your email address does not belong to UNSW, you can add another email in the [settings page](https://github.com/settings/emails), as illustrated in the next figure.
+2. If you have a GitHub account, but your email address does not belong to UNSW, you can add another email in the [settings page](https://github.com/settings/emails), as illustrated in the following figure.

 ![List of GitHub emails](images/GitHub_email.png)